torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 priorities (e.g. different parameters).  `priority` is the only way to guarantee that the expected algorithm will be used.

-During re-compression for every page, that matches re-compression criteria, ZRAM iterates the list of registered alternative compression algorithms in order of their priorities.
-ZRAM stops either when re-compression was successful (re-compressed object is smaller in size than the original one) and matches re-compression criteria (e.g. size threshold) or when there are no secondary algorithms left to try.
-If none of the secondary algorithms can successfully re-compressed the page such a page is marked as incompressible, so ZRAM will not attempt to re-compress it in the future.

 memory tracking
 ===============